 The evergreen foliage of Festuca 'Sunrise' is a welcome sight in winter

 These perennials have been chosen for their lovely flowers or fantastic foliage and stem colour during winter.
 Here are some top choices for hardy winter patio displays:

 - Hellebores.
 These low-growing plants produce large single or double flowers through late winter and into spring.
-Preferring dappled shade to full sun, go for hellebore ‘Hello Ruby’ for deep red speckled flowers or ‘Green Marble’ for contemporary lime green blooms.
+Preferring dappled shade to full sun, go for hellebore ‘Double Black’ for deep maroon-black flowers or ‘Green Marble’ for contemporary lime green blooms.

 - Daphne.
 Fragrance is the main reason to plant a daphne.
 The evergreen, variegated foliage of Daphne odora ‘Aureomarginata’ looks fantastic in a large container, and the flowers that appear between January and April fill your outdoor space with a powerful scent.